You are currently viewing Learn how prebiotics can help you to detox!

 .

 • My favorite…Cocoa!
-When broken down in our colon it produces nitric oxide thus improving the cardiovascular system and contain flavonol which is a powerful growth factor to the good bacteria.
+When broken down in our colon it produces nitric oxide thus improving the cardiovascular system and contain flavonol which is a powerful growth factor for good bacteria.

 I realize the list is great but adding a few in every month will boost your overall health.
-Of course, you will want to find organic, Non-GMO products if possible to eliminate the chemical Glyphosate (found in Round-Up) which can cause leaky gut and linked to cancer.
+Of course, you will want to find organic, non-GMO products if possible to eliminate the chemical Glyphosate (found in Round-Up) which can cause leaky gut and is linked to cancer.

 By learning which mineral levels are out of balance you will know what to change in your diet.
 We can put together specific dietary recommendations to ensure you are eating the right vegetables and foods.